Cockroach Extermination Experts in Connecticut

 Connecticut Pest Elimination, Inc is your effective choice for cockroach elimination and removal

 Cockroaches are an evergrowing irritant and require quick and effective removal.
 However, while traditional methods rarely succeed, Connecticut Pest Elimination, Inc's multi-tactic approach has proven to be one of the few reliable ways to effectively take care of cockroach infestations.
 If you have a roach problem then give us a call at 1-844-882-0554 or contact us online to schedule your free estimate!
-We proudly serve all of Connecticut with comprehensive pest control services.
+We proudly serve Fairfield, Greenwich, Orange, Stratford, Hamden, Meriden, West Hartford with our comprehensive pest control services.

 Looking for a price?
 Get a no cost, no obligation free estimate.